-In the filtration phase, only the smoothest survive and the rest of the solid matter and soy pulp are sent packing.
+In the filtration phase, the solid matter and soy pulp (okara) are seperated, resulting in smooth soymilk.

-The result of filtration is soymilk which must then begin a transformation during the coagulation phase.
-It becomes a thickened mass when mixed with calcium salt and other coagulants.
-(Complex explanation: this combination allows the ions such as calcium to work to combine soybean protein with another, resulting in the coagulation of soymilk into curd form).
+The soymilk must then begin a transformation during the coagulation phase.
+It becomes a thickened mass when mixed with calcium salt and other coagulants, resulting in the coagulation of soymilk into curd form.

 The tofu curds are broken up into a cloth-lined box.

 The box is then pressed to eliminate excess water.
 The harder and longer the tofu curds are pressed, the firmer they get, resulting in varying tofu firmness levels.
 Soft (silken) tofu is made by coagulating thicker soymilk, not by pressing.

 After being pressed, the tofu box is then pushed through a large machine to be cut into perfect sized rectangles.